Woody Allen Looks at 1967: Summary

 The special starts with a monologue from Allen followed by a satirical skit featuring Allen and Minnelli as a husband and wife clashing over the latest fashion, mini skirts.
 This is followed by another comedy skit.
-Allen then interviews the special guest William F. Buckley, Jr and they discuss the current issues including the Middle East, Disco techs, fashion, politics, religion, and the possibility that Sen. Robert F. Kennedy might run for president.
+Allen then interviews the special guest William F. Buckley, Jr and they discuss the current issues including the Middle East, discothèques, fashion, politics, religion, and the possibility that Sen. Robert F. Kennedy might run for president.
 The audience does take part in a Q and A portion with Allen and Buckley.

 Musical highlights include Franklin singing "R-E-S-P-E-C-T" and "Chain of Fools" with Minnelli performing a special rendition of "Feelin' Groovy" and "Up, Up and Away".
-The program concludes with a spoof of what Allen stated was the best film of 1967 Bonnie and Clyde, entitled "Bonnie's Clyde,"with Allen as Clyde and Minnelli as Bonnie.
+The program concludes with a spoof of what Allen stated was the best film of 1967 Bonnie and Clyde, entitled "Bonnie's Clyde," with Allen as Clyde and Minnelli as Bonnie.

 Production

 This television special served as one of many in a series of variety programs produced by "The Kraft Music Hall".
 The name came from a variety program which was hosted by comedian Milton Berle and was sponsored by Kraft Foods which aired on NBC from 1958 to 1959.
 From 1959 to 1963 Kraft continued to sponsor musical variety programs under a variety of titles hosted by various celebrities including Perry Como.
 "The Kraft Music Hall" returned from 1967 to 1971 hosted by a different celebrity guest each week including Groucho Marx, George Burns, Joan Rivers, Jack Benny, Phyllis Diller, Mitzi Gaynor, Steve Allen, Dick Cavett, and Tony Randall.
 Various musical guests included Louis Armstrong, Simon & Garfunkel, Ray Charles, Sonny & Cher, Dionne Warwick, and Liberace.